fabiolune/fabiolune.github.io/README.md

 * Javascript
 * SQL

-<div style="page-break-after: always;"></div>

-## Education and training

-- Google cloud technologies course (2020)
--  Azure cloud technologies course (2018)
-- Agile methodologies course (2016)
-- PhD in theoretical physics, University of Turin (2005)
-- Degree in Physics, 110/110 magna cum laude and honourable mention, University of Turin (2001)
+# Languages

+* Italian - mother tongue
+* English - fluent
+* (Brazilian) Portugues - fluent
+* French - advanced

-## Personal interests
+# Personal interests

 In my personal life I am a proud father, I like traveling and reading.

+I am a Capoeira (almost-)master, with 20+ years of experience.

-In my free time I maintain some personal projects for playing around with new technologies.
+In my free time I maintain some personal projects and play around with new technologies.